thelasttzzar/movie_trailer_website/README.md

 ## How to run

 * Download or clone the full repository to your machine
+* cd to the movie_trailer_website directory
-* Open entertainment_center.py in the python GUI
+* Open Python entertainment_center.py in the python GUI
 * Run the module.
 Your default browser will open a new tab with the project

 ## Built With